filamarisol/filamarisol.github.io/blogposts/Spiro-Post1.md

 ---
 layout: page
-title: On Lisa Spiro’s This Is Why We Fight: Defining the Values of the Digital Humanities.
+title: On Lisa Spiro and the values for the Digital Humanities
 ---

 In this post I would like to comment on the Lisa Spiro’s article “‘This Is Why We Fight’: Defining the Values of the Digital Humanities” in order to think in the possibilities of applying the set of values that she proposes for the Digital Humanities to the practice of academic history.